terrymun/paver/README.md

 For examples of advanced usage, please refer to the [Advanced Usage](http://terrymun.github.io/paver/demo/advanced-usage.html) page.

 ### Custom triggers
-Paver supports custom triggers, which allows developers to force recomputation in the event of user-interaction that is not predicted, due to its non-exhaustiveness and limitless possibilities, by the plugin.
+Paver supports custom triggers, which allows developers to force recomputation of the panorama wrapper dimensions in the event of user-interaction.
 In addition, Paver will also fire custom events to allow developers to track the initialization progress of the plugin.
 Please refer to [Custom Triggers & Events](http://terrymun.github.io/paver/demo/custom-triggers-events.html) for more information.

 ----

 ## Frequently Asked Questions
 1.  **Paver is not working in my installation.
 Where should I start?**
 Start by checking your browser's console log.
 What error messages do you see?
-Also, make sure that you are using the *latest* version of jQuery 1.x (minimum requirement: v1.8 or above) and that the dependencies have been loaded successfully.
+Also, make sure that you are using the *latest* version of jQuery 1.x (minimum requirement: v1.7 or above) and that the dependencies have been loaded successfully.
 Also, did you remember reading the [usage precautions](#precautions)?
 You might have encountered a scenario where Paver is not designed to handle.

 2. **The image url isn't being interpretted correctly.**
 Paver fetches the original panorama based on the URL specified in the `src` attribute of the **first occuring** image element (`<img />`).
 Spacebar characters in image URLs must be escaped properly, as per the [RFC 2396 standard](http://tools.ietf.org/html/rfc2396).